March 12, 2026

 Amazon MGM Studios / Lord Miller Productions

-Once again scripted by veteran screenwriter Drew Goddard, Gosling's comic performance centers the interstellar odyssey in media res before he's forcibly sent to another galaxy on a suicide mission.
-He wisely streamlines the more complex scientific elements through the amnesiac flashback structure (from the novel) to heighten the more emotional elements of saving humanity and betting everything on an unlikely "Hail Mary" plan.
+Once again scripted by veteran screenwriter Drew Goddard, Gosling's comic performance centers the aspirational interstellar odyssey in media res before he travels to another galaxy on essentially a suicide mission.
+He wisely streamlines the more complex scientific elements through the amnesiac flashback structure (taken straight from the novel) to heighten the more emotional elements of saving humanity and betting everything on the titular, unlikely "Hail Mary" plan.

-Despite being mostly a two-hander between Gosling's everyman Dr. Grace and his spider-like, rock alien buddy, "Rocky" (voiced and performed by lead puppeteer James Ortiz), the film also co-stars the no-nonsense Sandra Hüller as the lead NASA official in charge, with Lionel Boyce, Ken Leung, and Milana Vayntrub filling out some of the smaller crew character parts back on Earth.
+Despite being primarly a two-hander between Gosling's everyman Dr. Grace and his spider-like, rock alien buddy, "Rocky," voiced and performed by lead puppeteer James Ortiz, the film also co-stars a no-nonsense Sandra Hüller as the NASA official in charge, with Lionel Boyce, Ken Leung, and Milana Vayntrub filling out some of the smaller crew character parts back on Earth.

-Oscar-winning Australian cinematographer Greig Fraser lenses the stunning visual splendour of outer space.
-Filmed digitally in the crisp 1.43 IMAX aspect ratio format and resolution (converted to a 70mm film print) in orbit, Lord and Miller frame the isolation and coldness of outer space with an exhilarating reverence.
-Much of the film is a thoughtful mashup of elements from other notable sci-fi films, such as Arrival and Interstellar, with stark visuals inspired by 2001: A Space Odyssey.
+Oscar-winning Australian cinematographer Greig Fraser shoots the stunning visual splendour of outer space superbly.
+Filmed digitally in the crisp 1.43:1 IMAX aspect ratio format and resolution (then converted to a 70mm film print) when in orbit off-Earth, Lord and Miller frame the isolation and coldness of outer space with an exhilarating reverence to the genre.
+Much of the film is a thoughtful mashup of elements from other notable sci-fi films, such as Arrival and Interstellar, with stark visuals inspired by the iconic 2001: A Space Odyssey and the sense of friendship from E.T.

-Lord and Miller craft Project Hail Mary into a highly emotional yet crowd-pleasing intergalactic adventure that truly captures the pure joy and hopefulness of space travel.
-Its wry sense of humour makes the stylishly produced sci-fi procedural elements, sheer in their ingenuity and majesty, more digestible as an alien buddy comedy told on the greatest scale and with the greatest spectacle.
+Lord and Miller craft Project Hail Mary into a highly emotional yet crowd-pleasing intergalactic adventure that truly captures the pure optimism and hopefulness of space exploration.
+Its wry sense of humour makes the stylishly produced sci-fi procedural elements more digestible, told as an alien buddy comedy of the greatest scale and spectacle, thanks to the sheer ingenuity and majesty of the filmmaking.

 0 reactions: